 To make this delicious French onion soup you really only need a shortlist of easy-to-find ingredients, most of which you probably already have in your pantry or refrigerator.

-- Dry Vermouth is completely optional.
+• Dry Vermouth adds an earthy, herbal flavor to the soup and is completely optional.
 You can add a tablespoon of Worcestershire to give it some additional depth of flavor instead.

 How to Make French Onion Soup